teknologisk-institut/pattern_manager/README.md

 ### Status

 We have implemented the ROS package purely in Python, with the key components necessary for working with patterns throughout the rest of the FTP:
-- An XForm class is implemented as a tree node.
-Each transform is contained within an XForm node.
-The XForm class contains all necessary functions to manage and configuring the transform tree.
+- An `XForm` class is implemented as a tree node.
+Each transform is contained within an `XForm` node.
+The `XForm` class contains all necessary functions to manage and configuring the transform tree.
 - how are transforms grouped?(parent, ref_frame)
-- XForm nodes contain an attribute describing whether the node is 'active' or not.
+- `XForm` nodes contain an attribute describing whether the node is 'active' or not.
 This property affords the functionality of iterating through transform, as well choosing which transforms should be iterable.
-- what are patterns?
+- Patterns of transforms simply consist of a parent `XForm` with a number of child `XForm`'s positioned in the respective pattern shape.
+- Patterns are generated from a set of distinct pattern subclasses, which each have a unique reimplementation of a generator function.
+- Patterns are implemented as plugins (via `pluginlib`), allowing for easy extensibility of the set of pattern types.
 - A standard set of pattern plugins are implemented for generating some primitive pattern types (linear, rectangular, circular, and scatter).
-The plugin system implements pluginlib, allowing for easy extensibility of the pattern set.
+- Patterns can be grouped be creating new `XForm` object and assigning it as the parent of the various pattern parents (see `grp`s in <a name="Example tree-structure"></a>).

 - A Pattern parent class is implemented, allowing holding and iteration through a set of positions (internally stores as a list of geometry_msgs/Transform), as well as configuration of many additional parameters (parent frame, offset from parent frame, iteration order, etc.).